-In the case of the canonicalization function we have in mind, using standard rewriting arguments is surprisingly difficult in a proof assistant such as Coq [The05, BC04].
+However, formally giving such a normalization function in Type Theory and formally proving its correction is much more challenging.
+Using standard rewriting arguments to define such a function is surprisingly difficult in a proof assistant such as Coq [The05, BC04].